chamoji/chamoji.github.io/_posts/2015-02-10-Xrd-Calculations.md

 For example, during blockstun you are limited to a certain subset of the total moves (continue to guard with 1 or 4, and then Dead Angle with 6P+K).

-* How many ways are there to input burst (including overlapping inputs for RC and IK Activate)?
+So, how many ways are there to input burst?
+Let's also include overlapping inputs for RC and IK Activation in the total.

-	Answer:
 	135 different ways to input burst.
 	135/288 = 46.875% of total possible inputs

 Given that a round lasts 99 seconds and that Xrd runs on 60 frames per second:

-	99 seconds * 60 frames per second = 5940 frames of input in a given round.
+	99 seconds * 60 frames per second
+	= 5940 frames of input in a given round.

 This is assuming things like hitstop, superflash, or time slowing effects do not add additional frames by momentarily stopping the clock.